Geometric extensions of many-particle Hardy inequalities: Preliminaries: single-particle Hardy inequalities

 Integrating this expression over $\Omega$, we find that the middle term on the r.h.s. produces after partial integration

 Now, using that

 and collecting the terms we arrive at \eqref{GSR}. \end{proof}

 It will in the sequel be very convenient to introduce some terminology related to the ground state representation.
-We refer to $f$ as the (exact or approximate) \emph{ground state} and to $\alpha$ as the \emph{GSR weight}, while the potential term in \eqref{GSR}, i.e.
+We refer to $f$ as the (exact or approximate) \emph{ground state} and to $\alpha$ as the \emph{GSR weight}, while the potential term arising in \eqref{GSR}, i.e.

 will be called the \emph{GSR potential}.
 Note that the choice $\alpha = \frac{1}{2}$ maximizes the first term in the GSR potential, which would be the relevant term if $\Delta f = 0$ on $\Omega$, i.e. if $f$ is a generalized zero eigenfunction for the Laplacian on $\Omega$.
-In this case the resulting GSR \eqref{GSR} will usually be called a Hardy GSR.
-We emphasize (see also \cite{Lundholm-Portmann}) that an important advantage of having the ground state representation of a Hardy inequality is that the integral term involving $v$ in \eqref{GSR} provides a guide for proving sharpness (cp.
-Appendix B), and also opens up for improvements of the inequality.
+In this case the resulting GSR \eqref{GSR} will usually be called a \emph{Hardy GSR}, in anticipation of Hardy-type inequalities.
+A general idea of this approach, however, is to try to find as good an inequality as possible by considering also \emph{approximate} ground states, say of a particular form convenient for computations, with the possibility to optimize over the GSR weight $\alpha$.
+We further emphasize that an important advantage of having the ground state representation for a Hardy inequality is that the integral term involving $v$ in \eqref{GSR} provides a guide for proving sharpness (cp.
+Appendix B), and also opens up for further improvements of the inequality.

+We will for the following also find it useful to note that a simple modification of Proposition \ref{prop:GSR} to involve a product ground state ansatz $g^\alpha h^\beta$ (i.e. $u = g^\alpha h^\beta v$) produces the GSR potential